Gode: History

-Gode has been at the center of several recent famines: one in 1981; the next in 1991, which required the UN High Commission for Refugees to airlift food to 80,000 people stranded outside the town; and most recently in 2000, which caused Gode to swell to a reported size of 100,000 inhabitants.
-This led John Graham to grimly remark in the Addis Observer, "The main claims to fame of Gode are not inspiring - they are famine and war."
+Gode has been at the center of several recent famines: one in 1981; the next in 1991, which required the UN High Commission for Refugees to airlift food to 80,000 people stranded outside the town; and most recently in 2000, during which large numbr of displaced people arrived in Gode seeking food aid, reportedly increasing the towns population to around 100,000 inhabitants.
+The repeated famines and conflicts affecting Gode led journalist John Graham of the Addis Observer to describe the town as being associated with "famine and war."

+A 2001 report published by the US Centers for Disease Control and Prevention noted that recurrent drought, food shortages, and displacement in the Gode district contributed to severe malnutrition and increased mortality during the 2000 famine.

-In 1989, the Ethiopian government inaugurated the Malka Wakana Power Plant which was built by a Czechoslovak firm.
+In 1989, the Ethiopian government inaugurated the Melka Wakena Hydroelectric Power Station which was built by a Czechoslovak firm.
 The rise of plantations in the nearby Webi Shabelle valley also resulted in the town’s growth as sedentary farmers from other parts of Ethiopia settled within the town.

 On 26 July 1994, the then-current mayor, Muktar Aden, Gedden was murdered.
 For several weeks afterward, it was not clear who was responsible, as no individual or group had taken responsibility or had been accused.

+In February 2024, Ethiopian Airlines completed a new terminal building, aircraft parking apron, and taxiway project at Gode Ugaas Miraad Airport.
+The airline stated that the airport serves daily flights to and from Gode and provide a direct connection between Gode and Jijiga.